Unboxed-Software/solana-course/content/token-program.md

 *By the end of this lesson, you will be able to:*

-- Create Token Mint
+- Create token mint
-- Create Token Accounts
+- Create token accounts
-- Mint Tokens
+- Mint tokens
-- Burn Tokens
+- Burn tokens
-- Close Token Account
+- Close token account

 # TL;DR